winnieTheWind/BaseBuildingGame/README.md

 - **1, 2, 3, 4:** Makes camera look at either N, E, S or W.

 ## Notes
+- Change the mode to Free Edit to spawn objects immediately.
-- Currently, Characters will only do Tile and Furniture jobs.
+- Currently, Characters will only do Tile and Furniture jobs when in Game mode.
 - Characters tasked with a Wall job need Steel Plates available in the world.
 Use the Mining Drone Station to create Steel Plates.
 - Furniture cannot be created on an Empty Tile.
 - Characters cannot move if spawned on an Empty Tile.